kluctl/kluctl/README.md

 as long as access to the kluctl project and clusters is available.
 This means, that you can use it from your local machine, from your CI/CD pipelines or any automation platform/system that allows to call custom tools.

-Flux support is in development and will come soon.
+Flux support is in alpha statium and available via the [flux-kluctl-controller](https://github.com/kluctl/flux-kluctl-controller).

 ## Installation